-UMass Dartmouth offers master's degrees in 26 programs/options.
+UMass Dartmouth offers master's degrees in dozens of programs/options.

 Some programs/options emphasize research, while others emphasize the preparation of students for professional practice.
 All master's programs have some required capstone experience through which students must demonstrate mastery of subject material at a high level beyond their undergraduate degree.